Levels of Testing

 An important note to mention here is that all the levels we’ve discussed can be done in any order you see fit, and some can be outright skipped if you don’t want to do them.
+Often, you might find yourself going back to some previous level after making certain changes to your game.
+Returning to a previous level does not mean you’re losing progress.
 There is no one single right way to test, and as long as you do as much of it as you can, you should be fine.
 However, the order isn’t completely arbitrary either.
 It can be a useful thing to keep in the back of your mind as a quick roadmap of how you might start and progress your testing efforts.

 As always, keep designing, keep playing, and keep testing.
 Next time we’ll be tackling another MOPED principle: O for Optimization, which is in equal part trial-and-error and actually knowing what you’re doing.

 I leave you with the chill-ass tune of the day: